It is an immunosuppressive medicine derived from Penicillium stolonifera.

-Mycophenolate can increase the chance of getting infections or worsen current infections.
+Mycophenolate can increase the chance of getting infections or worsen current disorders.

-Avoid contact with people who have infections that can spread to other people (such as chicken pox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more information.
+Avoid contact with people who have infections that can spread to other people (such as chickenpox, measles, and flu).
+Consult your doctor if you have been exposed to a disease or for more information.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, over-the-counter medications, and herbal products).

 The use of this medication during pregnancy is not recommended.
 It could harm an unborn baby.
-It is important to avoid pregnancy while taking this medication and for 6 weeks after stopping treatment with mycophenolate.
+It is essential to avoid pregnancy while taking this medication and for six weeks after stopping treatment with mycophenolate.

-If you become pregnant or think you may be pregnant, tell your doctor immediately.
+Tell your doctor immediately if you become pregnant or think you may be pregnant.
 Women of childbearing potential should talk to their doctor about the benefits and risks (such as miscarriage).

-Women of childbearing age should also use reliable contraception during treatment and for at least 6 weeks after stopping treatment with mycophenolate.
+Women of childbearing age should also use reliable contraception during treatment and at least six weeks after stopping treatment with mycophenolate.
 See also the Interactions with other medicines section.

-It is not known if this medicine passes into breast milk and may have undesirable effects on the infant.
-It is not recommended to breast-feed while using this medication.
-Consult your doctor before breast-feeding.
+It is unknown if this medicine passes into breast milk and may negatively affect the infant.
+It is not recommended to breastfeed while using this medication.
+Consult your doctor before breastfeeding.

-Interactions with other medications can change how your medications work or increase the risk of serious side effects.
+Interactions with other medications can change how your pills work or increase the risk of severe side effects.
 This document does not contain all possible drug interactions.